Chapter 73

 The power of life and death is the great prerogative of Heaven.
 The Sage embodies Heaven and carries out Dao; his rewards and punishments are utterly impartial.
 This is to act as Heaven's agent in giving life and dealing death.

 But if instead one kills to fatten oneself and harms others to benefit oneself, then when Heaven would give life, man goes ahead and kills.
-How could Heaven not find this utterly abhorrent?
+How could Heaven not find this utterly hateful?

-Those who dare to kill surely believe that "the strong devour the weak" is a public law of natural evolution.
+Those who dare to kill surely believe that "the strong devour the weak" is a universal law of natural evolution.
 And they think Heaven, being without sound or scent, is incapable of reward or punishment.
-They do not realize that though Heaven does not speak, retribution comes naturally.
+They do not realize that though Heaven does not speak, retribution arrives of itself.
 Its retribution may seem lenient, but in truth it is utterly rigorous — not a hair's breadth is out of place.
 No one has the power to escape it.

 The rewards and punishments of Heaven being so rigorous — what need is there for men to be so eager to kill?